evancollins3/CentralHDQM/README.md

 # Now visit http://localhost:8000/ on your browser

-# Run this to find pids of running servers:
+# Run this to find pids of running servers to kill them:
 # ps awwx | grep python
 ```